zhangyaoxing/x-ray/README.md

 ### 4.1 Raw Data Structure
 The raw data collected by each item is organized in a structure that reflects the structure of your target cluster.
 This is mainly because some check items are better run against the cluster.
 E.g.: Get replica set config and status.
 While others may be better against the node.
 E.g.: Get storage fragmentation ratio.

-The raw result collected will be placed in the right position in the structure.
+The raw result collected will be mounted at the node or cluster level depending on which it runs against.

-#### Shared Structures
+#### 4.1.1 Shared Structures
+The following structures can show up at many different places in the result.

 ##### Test Result Structure.
 - `testResult`: `array`.
 The failed items.
   - `host`: `string`.
 Hostname of the member.
 Or `cluster` if it's running against the cluster level (E.g. sharded cluster, or shard, or config).